 We are committed to assessing how we perform in terms of equality and diversity and do this by benchmarking our performance against a set of equality objectives for our workforce and service delivery:

-The EDS is a tool which aims to support NHS organisations so that they understand where there may be inequality in service delivery.
+The EDS2 is a tool which aims to support NHS organisations so that they understand where there may be inequality in service delivery.
 This is so that all patients have equal access to healthcare and a quality of care that doesn’t depend on personal characteristics such as age, gender, race or religion.
-You can find out more about the Equality Delivery System (EDS) on the NHS England website.
+You can find out more about the Equality Delivery System (EDS2) on the NHS England website.